graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 Bye-bye
 ```

 The Hydra framework has a bit more complex hierarchical structure than the HFM language in this article.
-In it, there are several layers of Free monadic languages:
+There are several layers of Free monadic languages:

 `AppL` <- `LangL` <- `various core effects`